dredozubov/advisor/README.md

 An AI-powered financial document analysis tool that helps analyze SEC filings and earnings transcripts.

-**Full disclaimer: ** this software is a tool to help you assess the documents and access Large Language Models (LLMs).
+**Full disclaimer:** this software is a tool to help you assess the documents and access Large Language Models (LLMs).
 It's not qualified to give you a financial advise, may produce mistakes, and it's not a financial advisor.
 Neither this software, nor its developers are not liable for your financial decisions and analysis.

 ## Development Setup

 ### Prerequisites

 - Docker and Docker Compose
-- VS Code with Remote Containers extension
+- LLM access (any of the following):
-- API keys for:
+  - OpenAI API keys (OPENAI_API_KEY environment variable)
-  - OpenAI (OPENAI_KEY and OPENAI_API_KEY)
-  - Anthropic (ANTHROPIC_API_KEY)
-  - Groq (GROQ_API_KEY)

 ### Quick Start with VS Code DevContainer

 1. **Clone and Setup**:

    ```bash
    git clone https://github.com/yourusername/advisor.git
    cd advisor